 ARX is designed to bring together investment professionals in Asia Pacific and other regions to share their views, knowledge and experience, so that they can learn from their peers and thought-leaders.
-Here is the list of most often downloaded posts within the last three months.
+Below are the most often downloaded posts in the last month.

 To browse or search ARX's repository of more than 3000 posts, select "Research" in the upper left-hand corner of the page.

 Investing in Listed Real Estate: Practical Considerations

 Real estate is a popular asset class.
 One of the ways to get exposure to it is via listed real estate companies.
 In this report we are looking at practical considerations of investing in listed real estate.

 Corporate Non-Financial (ESG) Incident Report 2018: Top 200 Korean Listed Companies

 An overview of ESG incidents among Korea’s top 200 listed companies in 2018, based on Who's Good ESG Incident Analysis, a real-time AI-based corporate ESG risk analysis platform, which analyses incidents reported in news.

 Practitioner's Brief: A Digital Currency Valuation Framework is Born